mdn/content/files/en-us/web/api/rtctransformevent/index.md

 {{APIRef("WebRTC")}}

-The **`RTCTransformEvent`** of the [WebRTC API](/en-US/docs/Web/API/WebRTC_API) represent an event on a WebRTC Transform, which is used to modify the format of a frame in the incoming or outgoing WebRTC pipeline.
+The **`RTCTransformEvent`** of the [WebRTC API](/en-US/docs/Web/API/WebRTC_API) represent an event that is fired in a dedicated worker when an encoded frame has been queued for processing by a [WebRTC Encoded Transform](/en-US/docs/Web/API/WebRTC_API/Using_Encoded_Transforms).

-The event has a property that exposes a main thread pipeline and arbitrary options to the worker thread as a Stream API.
+The interface has a {{domxref("RTCTransformEvent.transformer","transformer")}} property that exposes a readable stream and a writable stream.
-The property exposes a readable stream and a writable stream: a worker can modify code by piping between these streams through a custom {{domxref("TransformStream")}}.
+A worker should read encoded frames from `transformer.readable`, modify them as needed, and write them to `transformer.writable` in the same order and without any duplication.

 At time of writing there is just one event based on `RTCTransformEvent`: {{domxref("DedicatedWorkerGlobalScope.rtctransform_event", "rtctransform")}}.